corda/cordapp-client-template/README.md

     /api/states

 You can add your own custom endpoints to the Spring Custom Controller, or any other controller of your choosing.

+#### Joining the business network

+After you the webservers are successfully running you can request for each node to join the business network of the BNO node.
+This is done via the `requestBusinessNetworkMembership.sh` script within the `scripts` folder.

 ### Run a local Docker network

 You can interact with the Corda nodes on your own mini network of docker containers.
 You can bootstrap this network via the `docker.sh` script within docker module.
 This script will create containers according to how many names you specifiy in the participant.txt file.